facelessuser/pymdown-extensions/docs/src/markdown/extensions/details.md

     And below is the JavaScript that will detect browsers that do not support `#!html <details><summary>` tags and apply a `no-details` class to all details in those browsers.
 It will also attach a click event that will toggle the open state.
 The CSS above will target the `no-details` class and the `open` attribute to hide/show the content of your `#!html <details>` tag.
 Just run the code after the HTML content is loaded.

-    There are plenty of things that aren't covered here, like jumping to a footnote or ID inside a closed pollyfilled detail element, but this documentation's aim is not to provide a complete solution for details, but to give you a starting point.
-There are already JavaScript projects that aim to provide complete detail pollyfills, and if they are not adequate, you can write your own.
+    There are plenty of things that aren't covered here, like jumping to a footnote or ID inside a closed polyfilled detail element, but this is left up to the user to figure out, or for a complete 3rd party polyfill.

     ```js
     (function () {